ctedja/vaccinations_and_regressions/README.md

 # vaccinations_and_regressions
-A work in-progress project analysing vaccination trends @MoctarAboubacar
+A work in-progress project analysing vaccination trends in the US. @MoctarAboubacar